|

 this is, indeed, the paper's editorial page: the editorial cartoon

 brands the page.
 Hayne's did even more.
-Frequently, the entire
+Frequently,

 design of a day's page was built around his cartoon.
 On such